Science Spoofs, Physics Pranks and Astronomical Antics: Scope

 \section{Scope}

 The physical sciences are usually taken to be very earnest pursuits by those who work in them.
 However, most professional physicists and astronomers would also happily agree with the t-shirt mantra that says ``physics is phun'' \cite{tshirt}.
 I suspect that anyone who finds it no fun to understand the nature of physical reality will never end up pursuing it as a career.
-All professionals surely will have seen some humour in the subject matter of their job.
-Hence, in addition to the weighty aspects of the physical sciences, there is also a lighter side, which will be the focus of this paper.
+All professionals surely have seen some humour in the subject matter of their job.
+Hence, in addition to the weighty aspects of the physical sciences, there is a lighter side, which is the focus of this paper.

 This topic has been written about before.
 There are many examples of the use of humour in physics and astronomy, making it impossible to give a comprehensive review.
-Instead I focus on some key examples of deliberate practical jokes in the physical sciences.
-Because of what I work on personally, there will be some bias towards areas closer to cosmology and astrophysics, but I've tried to include examples from across the broad disciplines of physics and astronomy.
+Instead I focus on key examples of deliberate jokes and attempts to use wit in the physical sciences.
+There will be some bias towards areas closer to my own research in cosmology and astrophysics, but I've tried to include examples across the broad disciplines of physics and astronomy.

 To describe the scope of this article, it is useful to explain what I am {\it not\/} going to discuss.
+Deliberate deceptions will not be my focus, e.g.\ proposals for perpetual motion machines or anti-gravity devices.
 I will not cover sensational phenomena that resulted from delusions or systematic errors rather than humour.
-Examples include claims for: the existence of Martian ``canals'' in 1877; ``N-rays'' in 1903; rotation of spiral nebulae in 1916; ``polywater'' in 1961; detection of gravitational waves in 1970; ``water memory'' in 1988; ``cold fusion'' in 1989; faster-than-light neutrinos in 2011; and cosmic-microwave-background ``$B$ modes'' in 2014.
+Examples here include claims for: the existence of the planet Vulcan, 1859; Martian ``canals'', 1877; ``N-rays'', 1903; rotation of spiral nebulae, 1916; premature verification of gravitational redshift, 1925; E.S.P., 1934; Dogon astronomy knowledge, 1948; ``Worlds in Collision'', 1950; ``polywater'', 1961; cosmic-ray-created superpowers, also 1961; detection of gravitational waves, 1969; anomalous behaviour of a pendulum during a solar eclipse, 1970; the ``Oops-Leon'' particle, 1976; the ``17-keV neutrino'', 1985; a fifth force, 1986; ``water memory'', 1988; ``cold fusion'', 1989; faster-than-light neutrinos, 2011; ``perytons'' (that turned out to be microwave ovens), also 2011; and primordial cosmic-microwave-background ``$B$ modes'', 2014.